firebase/firebase-android-sdk/health-metrics/benchmark/README.md

 # Benchmark

-This directory contains the benchmark test apps used for measuring latency for different Firebase Android SDKs during app startup.
+This directory contains the benchmark test apps used for measuring latency for initializing Firebase Android SDKs during app startup.

+## Test app configurations

+[config.yaml](config.yaml) contains a list of configuration blocks for building a macrobenchmark test app for each of the Firebase Android SDKs.
+If not all of them are required, comment out irrelevant ones for faster build and test time.

+**Note**: An empty Android app (named `baseline`) will be created during runtime for baseline comparison, even though it is not listed in [config.yaml](config.yaml).
+This app can also be used as a skeleton for setting up a more complex benchmark testing app.

-## Usage
+## Run benchmark tests

 ### Prerequisite

 1. `fireci` CLI tool

-   Refer to the [readme](../../ci/fireci/README.md) for how to install it.
+   Refer to its [readme](../../ci/fireci/README.md) for how to install it.

 1. `google-services.json`

-   Download it from Firebase project [`fireescape-integ-tests`](https://firebase.corp.google.com/u/0/project/fireescape-integ-tests) to the directory `firebase-android-sdk/health-metrics/benchmark/template/app`.
+   Download it from the Firebase project [`fireescape-integ-tests`](https://firebase.corp.google.com/u/0/project/fireescape-integ-tests) to the directory `./template/app`.

 1. Authentication to Google Cloud

-   Authentication is required by Google Cloud SDK and Cloud Storage client library used in the benchmark tests.
+   Authentication is required by Google Cloud SDK and Google Cloud Storage client library used in the benchmark tests.

    One simple way is to configure it is to set an environment variable `GOOGLE_APPLICATION_CREDENTIALS` to a service account key file.
 However,